valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 This command group contains tools for minting components, agents and service packages.
 You can specify what type of chain you want by providing a `--use-CHAINTYPE` flag.
 The current implementation provides 4 different types of chain to choose from `local`, `goerli`, `ethereum` and `custom` chain.

 If you use the local chain, make sure you have a local hardhat deployment with the required registry contracts deployed.
-If you want to use a custom chain you'll have to provide the chain parameters as the environment varibles.
+If you want to use a custom chain you'll have to provide the chain parameters as the environment variables.

 Required variables if you want to use a custom chain